Basic Math | Basic-2 Math | Prealgebra | Workbooks | Glossary | Standards | Site Map | Help

 28 ÷ 4 = 7

-Interesting.
+We think the patterns are very interesting.
 Division is like the reverse of multiplication.
-That makes sense since we keep telling you that multiplication is about putting groups together and division pulls them apart.
-If you remember the two factors that were used to create a number, the division should be easy.
+That makes sense, since we keep telling you that multiplication is about putting groups together, while division pulls them apart.
+If you remember the two factors that were used to create your original number (dividend), checking your work should be easy.

 You will be dividing the number twenty-four (24) into smaller parts.
 What are the possible factors?